-3. Plaintiff filed this action to combat online infringers and counterfeiters who trade upon Plaintiff's exclusive rights, reputation, and goodwill by making, using, offering for sale, selling and/or importing into the United States for subsequent sale or use unauthorized and unlicensed products that infringe Plaintiff's patented designs (U.S. Reg.
-Nos. and US ("Designs"), and/or by using Plaintiff's copyrighted photographs (U.S. Reg.
-No. ("Designs")) ("The Designs") in connection with the sale and advertising of the infringing products.
-Copies of the registration certificates are attached as Exhibit 1.
-The Defendants created internet stores (the "Defendant Internet Stores" or the "Stores") by the dozens and designed them to appear to be selling genuine versions of Plaintiff's products when in fact the Stores are using, making, offering for sale, selling, and/or importing for sale infringing products to unknowing United States consumers.
+3. Plaintiff files this action to combat online infringers and counterfeiters who trade upon Plaintiff's reputation and goodwill by (1) making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use unauthorized and unlicensed products that infringe Plaintiff's design patent (U.S. Reg.
+No.) (the " Design" Patent"), (2) selling and/or offering for sale unauthorized and unlicensed counterfeit and infringing products using counterfeit versions of Plaintiff's federally registered trademarks (U.S. Reg.
+No. (U.S. Reg.
+Nos. and) and Trademarks"); and/or (3) using Plaintiff's copyrighted works (U.S. Reg.
+Nos.) (the ' and Works") in connection with the sale and advertising of the infringing products.
+See Exhibit 1.
+The

+Defendants created internet stores (the "Defendant Internet Stores" or the "Stores") by the dozens and designed them to appear to be selling genuine branded products when in fact the Stores are selling counterfeit versions to unknowing customers and/or making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use infringing products to unknowing consumers.

-4. The Defendant Internet Stores share unique identifiers, such as similar design elements of the infringing product offered for sale, and, on information and belief, these similarities suggest that the Defendant Internet Stores share common manufacturing sources, thus establishing that the Defendants' counterfeiting and infringing operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
+4. The Defendant Internet Stores share unique identifiers, such as similar design elements of the infringing products offered for sale and, on information and belief, these similarities suggest that the Defendant Internet Stores share common manufacturing sources, thus establishing that the Defendants' counterfeiting and infringing operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants have gone to great lengths to avoid liability by concealing both their identities and the full scope and interworking of their counterfeiting operation, including changing the names of their Stores multiple times, opening new Stores, helping their friends open Stores, and making subtle changes to their products.
-Plaintiff has been forced to file this action to combat Defendants' willful infringement of Plaintiff's exclusive rights in its patented designs and copyrighted works, and to protect unknowing consumers from purchasing inferior infringing products over the internet.
-As a result of Defendants' actions, Plaintiff has been and continues to be irreparably damaged by a loss of goodwill and reputation along with its right to exclude others from making, using, selling, offering for sale, and importing its patented designs and copyrights.
-Therefore, Plaintiff seeks injunctive and monetary relief.
+Plaintiff has been forced to file this action to combat Defendants' willful infringement of Plaintiff's patented design, copyrighted works, and registered trademarks, as well as to protect unknowing consumers from purchasing infringing products over the Internet.
+Because of Defendant's actions, Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable trademarks and through its loss of its lawful patent rights to exclude others from making, using, selling, offering for sale, and importing its patented design.
+Accordingly, Plaintiff seeks injunctive and monetary relief.

 III.
-THE PARTIES
+PARTIES